-The result object that first appeared in log_20160615.sarif still appears in log_20160616.sarif, but since it existed in the baseline, its baselineState will now be "existing".
+The result object that first appeared in log\20160615.sarif still appears in log\20160616.sarif, but since it existed in the baseline, its baselineState will now be "unchanged" or "updated" as appropriate (see §3.27.24).

 The result is that even though none of the analysis target files have changed, the log file has changed, or at least, a simple file comparison (such as comparing the hash of the new log with the hash of the baseline) will report that it has changed.